 Driving under the influence of drugs and alcohol is always a bad idea.
 It can put yourself and others in harm and can land you in some serious legal trouble.
 A driving while impaired (DWI) conviction will lead to expensive fines and jail time.
 You can get a DWI if you get caught driving with a blood alcohol content (BAC) of 0.08.

 A DWI will also make it extremely difficult to buy insurance.
-With the new label of a high-risk driver, your current provider is likely to cancel or not renew your policy.
+With the new label of a high-risk driver, your current insurer is likely to cancel or not renew your policy.
 Other companies may also deny you coverage.
-Because of this, you typically must find a non-standard insurance company to insure you or enroll in a state-assigned risk pool.
-Note that policies from non-standard companies or state programs are normally much more expensive than coverage from standard providers.
+Because of this, you typically must find a non-standard provider or enroll in a state-assigned risk pool.
+Note that policies from non-standard companies or state programs are normally much more expensive.

 Drunk Driving Penalties